xrd/BuildingToolsWithGithubBook/support/jekyll-parser/_posts/2003-03-23-beautiful-belize.md

-and was very happy. they even gave us a 2003 Calendar to remember them by. the calendar has some delictible recipes which will no doubt be prepared in my kitchen, far from the Red House in Belize City.We again take our bagged purchases and head back to the car, this time with Locksley in tow. he is so patient, following us around like this.
+and was very happy. they even gave us a 2003 Calendar to remember them by. the calendar has some delictible recipes which will no doubt be prepared in my kitchen, far from the Red House in Belize City.

+We again take our bagged purchases and head back to the car, this time with Locksley in tow. he is so patient, following us around like this.
 We get back into the car, and head down the street looking at the people on the